DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 If you do not have access to the commercial tools listed in [Requirements](#requirements), you can also get access to the framework used during the contest itself.
 This access will be in the same form as in the contest, i.e., you can upload your hardened layouts and receive back scores and HT-infested layouts.
 (However, you will not be given access to the actual backend itself.)
-See https://wp.nyu.edu/ispd23_contest/evaluation/#platform for more details and drop us an email at ispd23_contest@nyu.edu -- from a Google accout -- so that we can provide you with access to your dedicated Google Drive as access point.
+See https://wp.nyu.edu/ispd23_contest/evaluation/#platform for more details and drop us an email at ispd23_contest@nyu.edu -- from a Google account -- so that we can provide you with access to your dedicated Google Drive as access point.

 For that alternative option, you do *not* need to follow the [Setup and Operation](#setup-and-operation) but the instructions given at